funktionale-programmierung/bob2015/2020/ennis-gies.md

 code, lying to the borrow tracker, lifetime crimes, and many more.
 Criminally fast rust is possible, and we share what worked for us, what didn’t, and why we broke the safe.

+Over the past year we’ve been building Tremor - an event processing system used at Wayfair to process billions of messages per minute 24x7x365.
+This is our first project as an organization and as individuals with the Rust programming language.

+We’ve learned a lot: to hate rust, to love it, to hate and love it again; there are things we did badly, some we did terribly as we bent to the borrow trackers demands, before bending the borrow tracker to our needs.

 ### Darach Ennis